Trimethylaminuria: Metabolic pathway

 TMA in the gut is absorbed through the intestinal lining and enters the bloodstream, where it is processed by the liver.
 A healthy liver produces an abundance of the enzyme FMO3, which neutralises the TMA by oxidising it to an odourless TMAO.
 If FMO3 enzyme production is compromised, or there is too much TMA for the amount of enzyme, then TMA will continue to circulate in the bloodstream until enough enzyme is produced.

-While TMA is in the bloodstream, it is filtered out via the kidneys (95% over 24 hours) to the bladder, and slowly exits the body in bodily fluids; urine, sweat, saliva, reproductive fluids and breath.
+Regradless of FMO3 capacity, while TMA is in the bloodstream it is filtered out via the kidneys (95% over 24 hours) to the bladder, and slowly exits the body in bodily fluids; urine, sweat, saliva, reproductive fluids and breath (as body fluids draw liquid from plasma in the bloodstream).
 TMA has no known interactions with any known internal or organ function.

 Although lecithin, creatinine and betaine are technically precursors to TMA, pilot studies have shown no significant effect on the production of excess TMA/TMAO in urinary analysis at normal dietary levels of consumption.
 When taken in large quantities (12g/day) betaine has been known to cause fish odor symptoms, meaning that there is some conversion of betaine to TMA if supplements are taken regularly.